mr-luke/settings-manager/README.md

 ## Getting Started

-Setting Manager has been developed using `Laravel 5.5` It's recommended to test it out before using with previous versions.
+Setting Manager has been developed using `Laravel 5.5`.
+Support for Laravel 6 checked.
+It's recommended to test it out before using with previous versions.
 PHP >= 7.1.3 is required.

 ## Installation